orcular-orga/orcuScooter/Documentation/Assembly.md

         <li>Make sure to move the 41-mm-profiles to the right position (80 mm for the back part, 71 mm for the front part)</li>
         <li>Make sure that the drilled holes are in the back</li>
         <li>Make sure that everything is parallel and at right angles</li>
+        <li>Insert the M8 x 95 screw through the hole and make sure that it fits well</li>
       </ul> </td> </tr> </table>